 I was lucky enough to break up for my New Year holiday on the 23rd December and not have to return to work until January 19th.

-Gemma wasn’t so lucky, but she got Christmas day off and we had been invited by our lovely neighbours to an Xmas BBQ and drinks at the harbour (they all work on superyachts).
+I had been invited by my lovely neighbours to an Xmas BBQ and drinks at the harbour (they all work on superyachts).
 It was a hot day, and what I can remember of it was great.
-Some pretty embarrassing photos though, and I have a vague memory of jumping into the sea in my knickers.
+Some pretty embarrassing photos though, and I have a vague memory of jumping into the sea in my underwear.
 I will spare everyone these photos.

-Anyway, my parents, who have always fancied New Zealand, agreed to fly half way around the world to have a break and see their travelling son and his partner.
+Anyway, my parents, who have always fancied New Zealand, agreed to fly half way around the world to have a break and see their travelling son.

 On the 29th they were due in at 7.30am, and I had arranged to pick them up from the airport.
 Of course the car park is 15 minutes free, then $7,827 per hour or something daft, so I decided to wait for them, then do a loop in the car, then wait, then do a loop, and so on and so forth until around 8.15am when I gave up and sat down to wait, muttering that Dad could pay for the parking.